 Place them in a hot oven for 20 minutes until fully puffed and golden.
 Lower heat and bake 10 more minutes so they hold their shape.

-Often you’ll see popovers that have sunken down, but baking them just a little longer helps them maintain their beautiful shape.
+Often you’ll see popovers that have sunken down, but cutting the slit and baking them just a few mintues longer helps them maintain their beautiful shape.

 Can popovers be reheated?

 Absolutely.
 Popovers are best right out of the oven, but yes, they can be baked ahead, and reheated in the oven, and will even get crispy again!